libsdl-org/SDL/README-raspberrypi.txt

  Notes
 ================================================================================

-* Input events from the keyboard leak through to the console
+* When launching apps remotely (via SSH), SDL can prevent local keystrokes from leaking into the console only if it has root privileges.
+Launching apps locally does not suffer from this issue.